Have you ever been curious about the rules of roller derby or maybe you’re new to derby?

 - Unsporting conduct insubordination

 Well, how did you like my article on Roller Derby Rules for Dummies?
 Did you learn anything new?
+Be sure to check out my articles on the best roller derby skates and best roller derby wheels on the market today.

 I sure hope you did, if you have any questions please leave them down below and I will be sure to get back to you soon.